wiaidp/R-package-SSA-Predictor/README.md

 There should be three folders in this package:

-Data
+1. Data

-R: functions for computing the SSA criterion
+2. R: functions for computing the SSA criterion

-SSA Tutorials: sample R-code on various topics (introductory examples, forecasting, signal extraction with HP, BK and HF filters)
+3. SSA Tutorials: sample R-code on various topics (introductory examples, forecasting, signal extraction with HP, BK and HF filters)

-There’s also an R-project file called SSA_package
+There’s also an R-project file named SSA_package.Rproj

+Proceeding:

-Open the R-project SSA_package (in Rstudio)
+1. Open the R-project SSA_package (in Rstudio)

-Once the project is opened (in Rstudio): load any of the tutorials from the folder `SSA Tutorials’
+2. Once the project is opened (in Rstudio): load any of the tutorials from the folder `SSA Tutorials’

-Depending on the tutorial one has to add additional packages (so called libraries) such as xts, mFilter or packages for loading/updating the data:
+3. Depending on the tutorial one has to load additional R-packages (so called libraries) from CRAN such as xts, mFilter or packages for loading/updating the data.

-When all packages/libraries are loaded one can work through the tutorials
+4. When all packages/libraries are loaded one can work through the tutorials